 5 ways to make your boardroom more successful

-In my experience sitting at several boards, here the advices I have for a starting boardroom member:
+In my experience sitting on several boards, I have the following recommendations for a starting boardroom member:

 - Be a board member first – You have been named to the board to support the company.
 Indeed, your department provides you context and leadership over a part of the company.
 However, your most important role is being a board member.

-- Alignment, not agreement – Board member cannot agree on everything!
-They need to listen to each other and enter in an open discussion.
+- Alignment, not agreement – Board members cannot agree on everything!
+They need to listen to each other and enter into an open discussion.
 However, once a decision is taken, it has to be supported by all members.
 This is what alignment is about.

 - Keep the big picture – The goal of the board is to lead the company, not to micromanage projects.
-These are done in teams first down the organisation chart, empowering teams to lead them and report for the department leader.
+These, however, are done in teams first down the organisation chart, empowering teams to lead and report to the department leader.

-- Preparation is the key – Have you suffered from lengthy meetings without real results?
-Give the agenda in advance and ask every member to come prepared and with suggestions for solutions.
+- Preparation is the key – Have you suffered from lengthy meetings without tangible results?
+Therefore, give the agenda in advance and ask every member to come prepared with suggestions for solutions.